Generic Name: tioconazole vaginal (tee oh CON a zole)

-What should I avoid while taking tioconazole vaginal?
+What should I avoid while using tioconazole vaginal?

 Avoid wearing tight-fitting, synthetic clothing such as nylon underwear or panty hose that does not allow air circulation.
 Wear loose-fitting clothing made of cotton and other natural fibers until your infection is healed.

 Do not use a tampon, vaginal douche, spermicide, or other vaginal products while you are using tioconazole vaginal.
 Do not have vaginal intercourse during treatment.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have new or worsening vaginal symptoms.

 Common side effects may include:

 mild vaginal burning, itching or irritation after use.